smapiot/piral/docs/specs/feed-api-specification.md

 The payload of the `POST` request is form encoded with the content type `multipart/form-data`.
 There is a single entry named `file` transporting the contents of a file with the name *pilet.tgz*, which represents a Pilet tarball (i.e., an NPM package).
 The content detail of this file is explained in the Pilet Specification (see references).

+Other entries besides `file` may be used, too.
+These can be determined by implementation dependent requirements.
+The `piral-cli` supports filling these fields via the `--fields[field]` flag, followed by a value, e.g., `--fields.tag next`.

 **Request**

 Consider the following example: